drgg62086/luna/README.md

 ## note1:

+**The casting process of NFT is automatic, and the nft generated in this way does not belong to anyone in the first place**

+## note2:

 **All it takes is to attract enough people to participate in painting activities and attract a large number of current luna owners to bid for the NFT, and Luna can be burning in a short period of time,Without incurring too much external cost**

-**and there is a special detail:The casting process of NFT is automatic, and the nft generated in this way, does not belong to anyone in the first place**

-## note2:
+## note3:

 There are several interesting places to adjust.
 For example, it can set up two modes: